 Grounding techniques use a person’s five senses — sound, touch, smell, taste, and sight – to end a traumatic flashback, or panic attack, or preventing dissociation.
 The following techniques send signals to the brain to connect the mind and body to the present moment by activating the left side (known as the “rational” side) of your brain to resume its communication with the right side (the “emotional” side) of your brain.

-Which grounding techniques will be successful to the individual vary by person.
+Which grounding techniques will be successful for the individual vary by person.
 You may need to try out several to personalize your grounding routine.
+Some will work when you’re alone and others work better when you’re in front of a crowd of people, unable to utilize some techniques.
 Take note of what works for you and recognize which techniques are likely to trigger a past trauma for you.
 For example, if using ice (recommended below) reminds you of a traumatic incident in your past, do not do it.
 There are plenty of replacement options.

 Here are some ideas for you to consider trying:

 One of our favorite things to do when relieving stress, anxiety, or fear is to sing aloud.